rciminera/Amazon_Vine_Analysis/README.md

 In summary, for US Amazon Book reviews, paid Vine review members give a lower percentage of favorable reviews than the non members.

-1. There were a total of xx Vine reviews and yy non-Vine reviews.
+1. There were a total of 5.012 Vine reviews and 109,297 non-Vine reviews.
-2. xx Vine reviews were 5 stars and yy ? non-Vine reviews were 5 stars.
+2. 2,031 Vine reviews were 5 stars and 49,967 non-Vine reviews were 5 stars.
-3. xx% of Vine reviews were 5 stars whereas yy%  of non-Vine reviews were 5 stars.
+3. 40.5% of Vine reviews were 5 stars whereas 45.7%  of non-Vine reviews were 5 stars.

 Therefore, in US Book reviews, Vine members do Not show a favorable review bias despite the fact that they are members of the Vine program.